-45 Years Ago: The Beatles Begin Recording ‘The White Album’
+When the Beatles Began Recording ‘The White Album’

 Astounded by the amount of material they already had (23 tunes were finished at Harrison’s place), the Beatles decided that a single LP wouldn’t be enough to contain the sheer volume of music they had written.
 So the band prepared to make its first double album.

-Within a few months, the band would become more fractured, with members working in separate studios on their own songs, culminating in Ringo Starr quitting the band — although he returned after a couple of weeks and after much begging from his bandmates.
-But at the first session, all four Beatles worked together on Lennon’s ‘Revolution 1’ (simply called ‘Revolution’ at the time).
-He had started writing the song — a response to the antiwar protests that raged on in America and the recent assassination of Martin Luther King Jr. — in India and continued working on it after returning,
+Within a few months, the group would become more fractured, with members working in separate studios on their own songs, culminating in Ringo Starr quitting the band — although he returned after a couple of weeks and after much begging from his bandmates.
+But at the first session, all four Beatles worked together on Lennon’s “Revolution 1″ (simply called “Revolution” at the time).
+He had started writing the song — a response to the antiwar protests that raged on in America and the recent assassination of Martin Luther King Jr. — in India and continued working on it after returning to England.